IntuitDeveloper/intuit-api-docs/docs/use-cases/custom-fields.md

 ### Mutation for defining value of field within an Invoice Draft

+**Note**
-**Note: The following mutation shows just the fields required for creating the custom fields object within an Invoice Draft.
-For all the necessary field for creating an Invoice Draft, refer to the documentation for Invoice Draft.**
+The following mutation shows just the fields required for creating the custom fields object within an Invoice Draft.
+For all the necessary field for creating an Invoice Draft, refer to the documentation for Invoice Draft.

 ```
 mutation createInvoiceDraft($invoiceDraftDetails: InvoiceDraftInput!) {